rittamdebnath/BookYourSeats/README.md

 1. If the user selects 3 seats and click on the first seat in the first row it should automatically select 2 and 3 on the same row.
 2. If the user Selects 3 seats and clicks on the second last seat in the row then last two seats should be filled and the remaining seat should be filled where ever the user clicks.
-3. If the user selectes 3 seats and click on only last then, only that seat should be filled.
+3. If the user selects 3 seats and click on only last then, only that seat should be filled.

 StackOverflow: http://stackoverflow.com/questions/37796699/bookyourseat-automatic-seat-selection-on-click-using-angularjs-gif